 Everything is far more expensive

-A 2023 report from SecureSave shows the alarming impact high inflation and rising costs have had on Americans’ savings, with a staggering 67% of Americans reporting they're unable to cover an unexpected $400 expense.
+A recent report from SecureSave revealed the alarming impact high inflation and rising costs are having on Americans’ savings, with a staggering 67% of Americans unable to cover an unexpected $400 expense.

 “Inflation makes everything far more expensive,” says Orman.
 “It’s not just the eggs or the chicken [...] but your car insurance premiums, your home insurance premiums, property taxes, everything.”